gerivanc/gerivanc/README.md

 📂 **Source code**: [const phrases/typing-animation.html](https://github.com/gerivanc/gerivanc/blob/main/const%20phrases/typing-animation.html)

 Enhance your digital world with this animation, keep your accounts hack-proof, and code with the same passion as EntroPy and DNAPass!

 ---

-# 👋 Welcome to My Digital Universe

-> _"Dive into the digital universe.
-Follow back or get out!"_

-> 🇧🇷 Prefer to read in Portuguese?
-[Click here for the Portuguese version](https://github.com/gerivanc/gerivanc/blob/main/README.pt.md)

-I'm Gerivan Costa — a developer passionate about security, science, and creativity.
-Here you'll find projects that blend innovation with purpose, always focused on continuous learning and meaningful contributions to the open-source community.

-Did you like a project?
-Give it a star! 🌟.
-I consider it an incentive to keep learning, coding, and sharing with the developer community, because one idea generates another, even better idea!

----